Heights for different types of table are broadly standard (although some many vary by a centimetre or two). We list these heights below.

-Always take care that armchairs can fit under the table top - otherwise you will not be able to push your chairs tidily under the tables.
+Take care that the arms of armchairs can fit under the table top - otherwise you will not be able to push your chairs tidily under the tables.

 Poseur table height - 1100mm